Updated July 10, 2023

 Some of the major benefits of a non-conforming loan are as follows:

-- The major advantage is that the borrowers must pay much lower or no down payment, unlike conforming loans.
+- Unlike conforming loans, the major advantage is that the borrowers must pay much lower or no down payment.

 - Borrowers with good credit quality don’t need to put every penny of their savings towards their new home in the case of non-conforming loans.

 - The approval process for these loans is short and can be quickly available.